AbiKemi/Step-by-Step-Guide-to-Setting-Up-Microsoft-Defender-for-Cloud-in-Azure/README.md

 ## **Step 10: Automate Remediation (Optional)**
 1. Use **Automation** in Defender for Cloud to automate responses to specific alerts.
 2. Set up **Logic Apps** or **Azure Functions** to take action based on alerts (e.g., auto-remediate vulnerabilities).

----

-## **Conclusion**
-By following these steps, you've successfully set up Microsoft Defender for Cloud in your Azure environment to ensure that your cloud resources are secure.
-Microsoft Defender for Cloud provides visibility and control over your security posture, helping you to prevent, detect, and respond to threats.

----

-## **Posting to GitHub**
-1. Create a repository on GitHub by going to [GitHub](https://github.com) and clicking on **New**.
-2. Name your repository and choose the visibility (public or private).
-3. Create a **README.md** file in your repository.
-4. Paste the guide above into the README.
-5. Add additional resources or a section for troubleshooting if desired.
-6. Commit and push your changes.

----

-This guide should help others set up Defender for Cloud in Azure.
-You can customize it to include any specific security settings or configurations unique to your organization.